vocdoni/developer-portal/docs/protocol/index.md

 Vochain is currently based on Proof-of-Authority consensus.
 However, we are already working towards transitioning to Proof-of-Stake model.
 Until then, the tokens are free and can be obtained by anyone by using our faucet service.

-The current vocdoni-node code can be found [in our github repository][vochain-github].
+The current Vochain code can be found in our [vocdoni-node][vochain-github] github repository.

 ### Gateways